 Be wary of chain-link fencing that will easily allow a child foothold.
 Unless slatting is installed, a chain-link fence should have a mesh size that does not exceed 1.25 inches.
 Child-proofed fencing for pools should be at least 4 feet high and have rails no more than four inches apart to prevent young children from easily climbing the barrier.
 Make sure to also check your local laws about providing the correct pool safety signage and consider educating your residents on proper pool safety.

 While a landlord or manager may have taken measures to ensure safety on the property outdoors and in common areas, everyday items can still pose a threat to a young baby or toddler.
 For families with very young children, it is reasonable to request that any baby-proofing methods be as damage-free as possible.
 Landlords and parents should be willing to work together to make compromises that both protect the child from harm and the property from damage.

 For instance, suggest tenants use pressure-mounted gates in hallways and doorways rather than a hard installation.
 Request that tenants use locks on cupboards and doors that adhere to handles rather than those that are installed by a screw.
 For blinds and window coverings, consider installing cordless blinds to ensure safety and simplicity for all future tenants, or simply provide a small set of cord wraps to further prevent a strangulation hazard.

-Overall, remember that installations for child-safety should be reviewed differently than other lease-breaking installations.
-An easily repaired hole in the wall from mounting a dresser can be worth the piece of mind, knowing your smallest tenants will be safe on your property.
+Overall, remember that installations for child safety should be reviewed differently than other lease-breaking installations.
+An easily repaired hole in the wall from mounting a dresser can be worth the peace of mind, knowing your smallest tenants will be safe on your property.
 Unsurprisingly, many items or areas can pose a risk to the safety of a curious youngster, while these tips will certainly get you started, don’t forgo researching any child safety rules or guidelines for your area.